 - H:A ratio – The extraction power of hardness (H) minerals is limited by alkalinity (A), which acts as a buffer.
 A too-high ratio of hardness to alkalinity will result in excess astringency and a generally intense/powerful extraction.
 A too-low ratio will result in dull, weak, and “blurry” tea.
 This ratio was pushed to the brink of excess astringency/intensity.

 - Overall mineral concentration: Keeping all other factors constant, increasing the overall concentration will result in a thicker and stronger brew.
 When adjusting concentration, the H:A ratio should be adjusted to compensate for the change in intensity.
 The current concentration works well enough for most types of tea.

-- This post will probably be updated periodically to adjust the recipe and/or include new information.
+- This post will be updated from time to time to adjust the recipe and/or include new information.